bhupendramourya/Punch-Type-Detection/README.md

 - templates/index.html:

-    -The front-end of your dashboard (not included in the upload but can be customized to display stats in a visually appealing manner).
+    - The front-end template for the dashboard (customizable to display charts, graphs, etc.).